-The appeals committee's decision is final, however any questions regarding the process should be directed to the Academic Dean's Office at (510) 567-6125 x101.
+The appeals committee's decision is final.
+However, any questions regarding the process should be directed to the Chief Academic Officer at (510) 567-6174.

 REINSTATEMENT

 If a student maintains satisfactory academic progress without financial aid for one term, the student may be eligible for reinstatement of financial aid upon achieving Satisfactory Academic Progress chart standards and executing the plan developed by the academic committee.
 After a student has completed the reinstatement requirements, a student must notify the Financial Aid office in writing of their reinstatement at with accompanying documentation of the reinstatement to: SUM Financial Aid Office, 735 105th Ave.
 Oakland, CA 94603 or via email at financialaid@sum.edu.